Meet Our Team

 Clinical Extern/Supervisor: Chaunce Windle, Ph.D.

-Chris Capron, MS
+Chris Capron, QMHP

 Chris is a psychologist in training in the Counseling Psychology doctoral program at the University of Oregon.
 He is trained in the use of evidence-based approaches, including Cognitive Behavioral Therapy, Acceptance-Based Behavioral Therapy, Emotion Focused Therapy, and Dialectical Behavior Therapy.
 His therapy goals are to help people better understand and reprocess difficult emotions such as anxiety in order to disrupt patterns that exacerbate stress and develop better coping strategies.
 He believes that while it is not possible to avoid all pain and difficulty in life, it is possible to accept and let go of pain in order to have a more fulfilling and peaceful existence.